 Now, one year later, the transplanted kidney has demonstrated good tolerance and function to this regime without evidence of rejection.
 Additionally, the oncology service recommended reserving radiation treatment for disease progression.
 The patient has had no evidence of recurrence so far and is fully functional and enjoying a good quality of life with her family.

 PTLD was first reported in 19691.
-Since that time it has been shown that lymphoproliferative disorders are a complication of immunosuppressant therapy in recipients of bone marrow, stem cell and solid organ transplantation.
+Since that time it has been shown that lymphoproliferative disorders are a complication of immunosuppressant therapy in recipients of bone marrow and solid organ transplantation.

 PTLD is the most common cause of cancer related to solid organ transplant, comprising up to 10% of all transplant patients.
 However, incidence in renal transplant patients is low at around 1-3%(1,2).
 Many PTLD arise from EBV infections, but rarely does it involve the CNS.
 Literature reports indicate that it can occur any time from 4 to 264 months after kidney transplantation(2).
 This differs from primary CNS lymphoma (PCNSL), which is not associated with EBV infections.
 However, both PTLD and PCNSL grow within cerebral parenchymal perivascular spaces and can cause necrosis.